slemire/slemire.github.io/_posts/2020-10-17-htb-writeup-blunder.md

 ---
 layout: single
 title: Blunder - Hack The Box
 excerpt: "Blunder was an easy box for beginners that required bruteforcing the login for a Bludit CMS, then exploiting a known CVE through Metasploit to get remote code execution.
-The priv esc is a neat little bypass of the username policy that is supposed to block execution of a new shell as user root."
+The priv esc is a neat little CVE with sudo that allows us to execute commands as root even though the root username is supposed to be blocked."
 date: 2020-10-17
 classes: wide
 header: